hwa123/fansite-analytics/README.md

 # Code Summary

-The code is located under ./src/process_log.py.
+The code is located under ./src/process_log.py, it's built under Python 2.7 environment.
+No external library is used.

 ## Repo directory structure